cktang88/birdseye-cal/SPEC.md

 ## Core Features

 ### 1. Calendar Grid Visualization
-- **X-axis**: Weeks of the year (1-52/53)
+- **X-axis**: Months of the year (1-12)
 - **Y-axis**: Years (configurable range, default: current year ± 5 years)
-- Grid layout with visible cells for each week-year intersection
+- Grid layout with visible cells for each month-year intersection
-- Similar visual style to "90-Year Human Life in Weeks" grid
+- Each cell represents one month in a specific year

 ### 2. Event System